-Introduces the student to western techniques in hand papermaking: sheet forming and two and three-dimensional paper structures.
-This course is co-listed with ART 4324.
+Introduces the student to western techniques in hand papermaking: sheet forming and two and threedimensional paper structures.
 May be repeated for a maximum of 9 semester hours.
 Prerequisite(s): 20 semester hours of art.
+An additional fee is associated with this course.